jls002/surfermood-project/README.md

 ## Background

-Music is rarely personalized to match the intensity or feeling of a surf session.
 Many surfers enjoy listening to music before or after sessions to get in the zone or unwind.
-However, there's no system that connects *how you surf* with *what you hear*.
+However, there's no system that connects how you surf with what you hear.

 Problems this idea addresses:
 - Lack of personalized music experiences for surfers
 - Disconnection between mood, physical effort and playlist choice
 - Missed opportunities to boost motivation or relaxation through sound

-My motivation: I’m a surfer and a music lover.
+My motivation : I’m a surfer and a music lover.
 I want to merge these worlds to enhance the way we ride and recover.

 ## How is it used?